oxctl/deployment-test-utils/README.md

 DEPLOYMENT_TEST_PATH=/accounts/1/external_tools/789
 ```

+Use the utilities from this repository when writing your deployment tests.
 Here's a simple example which asserts that some specific text, `XXXXXXXXXXXXXXX`, appears on a page.
 The test(s) can be as simple or as complex as seems appropriate.

 ```js
 import { test, expect } from '@playwright/test'